Babylon LIRR [Station, Schedule, Parking, Stops & more]

 6. Is a permit needed to park at Babylon Station?

 A permit is needed to park in permit spaces during weekday enforcement times (6:00 AM – 5:00 PM).
-Also, parkings are allowed in evenings, weekends, and holidays.
+Moreover, parking is also allowed in the evenings, weekends, and holidays.

 7. How do I obtain a parking permit for Babylon Station?